avsa242/ina260-spin/README.md

 - [x] Implement methods for reading the three measurements
 - [x] Implement methods for configuring the chip
-- [ ] Implement methods for setting alerts - WIP
+- [x] Implement methods for setting interrupts/alerts
+- [ ] Modify the alert threshold setting to accept natural values rather than a raw word